iLert/docs/integrations/zapier/inbound.md

 ![](../../.gitbook/assets/Screenshot\_29\_10\_20\_\_16\_45.png)

-1. On the next slide, choose your iLert account.
+1. On the next slide, choose your ilert account.
 Then click on the **Continue** button.

 ![](../../.gitbook/assets/Screenshot\_29\_10\_20\_\_16\_47.png)